-We are committed to ministry which ows from discipleship, in which each person is enabled to ourish as a confident follower of Jesus, and assured of their own calling and vocation.
+We are committed to ministry which flows from discipleship, in which each person is enabled to flourish as a confident follower of Jesus, and assured of their own calling and vocation.
 The personal knowledge of being a child of God, gives space for vulnerability, doubt and struggle, as necessary and integral aspects of a life long journey of faith and calling.
 From it will flow the joy, willingness and ability to be evangelists and witnesses of the gospel, with a loyalty to the mission of Diocese and the wider church.

 Confident discipleship necessitates embracing opportunities for theological and spiritual growth.

 Our understanding of ministry is based in the doctrines of the Trinity, and of the Body of Christ, and as such we believe that all our ministry must be approached collaboratively.
 We seek to work with those who hold such an understanding with integrity and show evidence of it in their day to day relationships and leadership.
 We recognise that maturity in personal relationships, a genuine desire to work as a colleague with others, and respect for all aspects and expressions of ministry are essential to genuine collaboration.